FIGLAB/Sozu/README.md

 If you can see the above output on your python window, you are ready to receive RF signals from Sozu tags!

 ### Step 4: Deploy Sozu tag in the environment
-1. Deploy harvesters in the environment (if you are looking for examples, we have a [webpage](https://FIGLAB.com/) which shows how we harvest energy from a wide range of objects)
+1. Deploy harvesters in the environment.

-2. Make sure harvester provides higher than 1.5 Volts from the activity that you are interested in sensing using the multimeter.
+2. If you use a different energy harvester, use a multimeter to make sure the harvester provides higher than 1.5 Volts from the activity that you are interested in sensing.

 3. Connect the energy harvester to the Sozu tag.